Clubmd24/garage/README.md

 entities at once.
 Results are grouped by type and link to the relevant view or edit pages.
 Behind the scenes the `/api/search` endpoint performs `LIKE` searches across clients, vehicles, jobs, quotes, invoices and parts.

+## Apprentice Manager

+The Apprentice Manager tracks engineering apprentices and the standards they are working towards.
+Training standards are stored in the database so questions can be linked to each apprentice.

+### Ingesting standards

+Standards are pulled from external PDFs and inserted into the database using `scripts/ingestStandards.js`.
+There are two ways to run this script:

+1. **Manually** – execute `node scripts/ingestStandards.js` from the repository
+   root.
+Ensure the `DATABASE_URL` and `API_SECRET` environment variables are exported so the script can connect and authenticate.
+2. **Scheduled workflow** – the GitHub Actions workflow `.github/workflows/ingest-standards.yml` runs the same command every Monday at 02:00 UTC.
+Both `DATABASE_URL` and `API_SECRET` must be added as repository secrets for the workflow to succeed.

+### Accessing the apprentice page

+Once the dev server is running, open `http://localhost:3000/office/apprentices` or click **Apprentices** in the Office sidebar to view the list of apprentices.